Norris Cole (Coronation Street)

 Norris Cole is a fictional character from the British ITV soap opera Coronation Street, played by Malcolm Hebden.
 He made his first screen appearance during the episode broadcast on 11 March 1994.
-Hebden had previously played the role of Carlos, Mavis Riley's (Thelma Barlow) Spanish boyfriend, in ten episodes in 1974 to 1975.
+Hebden had previously played the role of Carlos, Mavis Wilton's (Thelma Barlow) Spanish boyfriend, in ten episodes in 1974 to 1975.
 Norris appeared on a recurring basis, until he was written out in April 1997 by Brian Park.
 However, two years later; the character was reintroduced on a regular basis.
 Hebden continued to appear on the soap until December 2017, when he suffered a heart attack.
 Following his recovery, he made several guest returns, before his retirement from acting in January 2021 due to his health.
 The character was killed off-screen on 15 September 2021.

 Development

 Casting

 Malcolm Hebden (left) played Norris intermittently from 1994 to 2020.

 Auditions were held for the part of Norris, with actor Malcolm Hebden going on to secure the role.
 After leaving the series in 1997, Hebden returned to filming with the series in 1999 and has remained on the show permanently until 2017.
 In 2009, it was noted that the character of Norris has become one of the show's most recognisable characters.
 Norris was written out along with several other characters as part of a large cast cull in 1997.
 However, the character was reintroduced two years later in 1999, on a more regular basis than previously.
 Hebden has said he is surprised by Norris having a fanbase, he said: "Norris is a very popular character in general though, and he's also very popular with children, which surprises me.
 I would have thought he'd get on our nerves, but he doesn't."
 He went on to say: "For some unknown reason, Norris is immensely popular with children, though I never understand why.
 Is he the granddad they've always wanted to poke fun at?
 He's always wrong, but most of my letters are from young people, which is lovely.
 I think they feel safe with him because he's a loser!".